-Dear Mama: Afeni Shakur, Mother Of Tupac, Dies At 69
+Dear Mama: Remembering Afeni Shakur, Mother Of Tupac

 “Back in the time, I never thought I’d see my mama’s face / Ain’t no woman in the world that could take my mama’s place.” — Tupac Shakur, “Dear Mama”

-Afeni Shakur Davis, longtime political activist and the mother of the late rap legend Tupac, died Monday night; she was 69.
+Afeni Shakur Davis, longtime political activist and the mother of the late rap legend Tupac, died in May of 2016; she was 69.
 According to the Marin County Sheriff’s Office in Sausalito, California, police responded to a report of cardiac arrest at Shakur’s home on Monday night and transported her to a hospital, where she was pronounced dead less than an hour later.
 Police say the coroner will investigate the cause of death.
 Shakur, born Alice Faye Williams in North Carolina.

 She gave birth to two children, one of which was named Lesane Parish Crooks in June of 1971, better known to his scores of fans as Tupac Shakur.
 Tupac’s dad, Billy Garland, had been acquitted with Davis in the Panther 21 trial just a month before he was born.

 Tupac went on to become an actor, rapper and an activist in his own right.
 Speaking out against police brutality and injustices in the justice system.